Waste and recycling

-Everyday recycling at LSE
+Everyday waste and recycling at LSE

 Bins-3

-What goes in what bin at LSE?
+What goes in each bin at LSE?

-Dry mixed recycling - Green bin
+Dry mixed recycling (green bin)

 • Plastic bottles